bassel-94/Deel-Learning-Course/README.md

 Deep learning course deals with the following problems in the form of tutorials:
 - Compare classifiers like Random Forests, KNN, Random Trees and LDA.
 - Use cross validation techniques to tune some hyperparameters
-- Use Support Vector Machines and tune its hyperparameters
+- Use Support Vector Machines and tune its hyperparameters.
+Apply on digit recognition data